billp72/netcreative/content/posts/2020-01-17--olivia-and-the-bear/index.md

 ---

 ## BACKGROUND / PROBLEM
 Work with business owners to build a store and fashion their brand of children's clothing.
-Educated the owner about the Shopify platform
+Educate the owner about the Shopify platform

 ![unsplash.com](./oliviaandbear.jpg)

 ## OBJECTIVE
-Strengthen a brand, that already exists on Facebook, by acquiring a domain and building a custom store on Shopify
+Strengthen an already exists on Facebook brand by acquiring a domain and building a custom store on Shopify

 ## ROLE
-UI design
+UI design, Shopify expert

 ## STEPS
 <ul class="li-style">